 - Raw Almonds - in the U.S., technically almonds labeled as "raw" aren't raw at all.
 They are steam treated for food safety.
 But "raw" is what you want to look for on the label or bulk bin.

 - Probiotic or Yogurt Starter Culture - This is important!
 If using probiotic capsules you need one with live active cultures.
-I use this high-potency, multi-strain probiotic by Jarrow.
-For the most consistent results I recommend using a similar product.
+For years I used a high-potency, multi-strain probiotic by Jarrow, which is difficult to find these days.
+This one by NOW Foods is a good option, or any similar product.
+Note that it needs to contain L. acidophilus and B. lactis.

-Per batch of yogurt aim for around 30 to 40 billion live active cultures.
-Also, the probiotic should contain L. acidophilus and B. lactis. - Arrowroot Starch - I almost always have arrowroot in the pantry because it's a great thickener for desserts, soups, and sauces.
-You may substitute corn starch or tapioca if needed.
+- Arrowroot Starch - I almost always have arrowroot in the pantry because it's a great thickener for desserts, soups, and sauces.
+Feel free to substitute corn starch or tapioca.

 See the recipe card at the bottom of the post for amounts and full instructions.